iot2tangle/XDK110-Bosch/mqtt-sdcard/README.md

-# XDK110 WiFi with SD CARD
+# XDK110 MQTT with SD CARD

 MQTT is an open OASIS and ISO standard lightweight, publish-subscribe network protocol that transports messages between devices.
 The protocol usually runs over TCP/IP; however, any network protocol that provides ordered, lossless, bi-directional connections can support MQTT